 2. George Mason University (Mason)

 George Mason University offers over 50 undergraduate fully online or hybrid courses to students, allowing them to customize their education to best meet their needs.
 The school is the largest public research university in Virginia and as such has an impressive online library and writing center, available to all students.
-Mason has a high graduation rate of 67% and two graduates have become the recent recipients of the Nobel Prize in Economics.
+Mason has a high graduation rate of 67% and two professors from Mason have earned the Nobel Prize (one in 1986 and another one in 2002).
 Mason prides itself on being a current, flexible, and adaptable university ever progressing with modern resources and education.
 Classes are offered to students in January, May, and August.

 - Cost Per Credit: $489

 Liberty University first began offering online classes in Virginia back in 1985 and now provides students with over 120 online bachelor’s degree programs and are well known for their quality online Early Childhood Education Program.
 Students are also able to participate in associate, master’s, and doctoral degrees as well as some certificate programs.
 While most courses are eight weeks long and can be finished completely online, some programs last between 14 to 17 weeks and may require some on-campus involvement.
 The school has a low student to faculty ratio of 17:1, ensuring individual and personalized attention to students during their learning process.
 Liberty considers itself primarily an online institution and nearly 90% of undergraduate students are enrolled in some kind of distance education course.
 Liberty is also a military-friendly university, offering discounts and tuition breaks to students with ties to the armed forces.